-The London Home Where Shakespeare Wrote ‘Romeo and Juliet’ Identified
+The London Home Where Shakespeare Wrote ‘Romeo And Juliet’ Identified

 After a decade of research, Marsh, a theater historian and director of the V & A’s Department of theater and performance has determined where Shakespeare lived surrounded by his colorful neighbors, many of whom made their way into his plays, says The Telegraph.

-Shakespeare’s father was a glove maker back in Stratford Upon Avon, and many of his plays include the particulars about various trades.
+Shakespeare’s father was a glove maker in Stratford Upon Avon, and many of his plays include the particulars about various trades.

 #Shakespeare's London home where he wrote Romeo and Juliet found, researcher says – https://t.co/J0LWGCCEsI pic.twitter.com/1Dnmejsy0I